FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 out: goes to the end of the current line and then to the right.
 Useful for things like exiting parentheses, subscripts, and superscripts.

+leave or leaf: does the same thing as out twice.

 move: goes to the end of the current line.

 <h2>Movement With Operator Commands</h2>